SAP-samples/partner-reference-application/Tutorials/33c-B1-Integration-With-Cloud-Connector.md

 ## Purpose

 In the previous sections, you learned how to integrate the Poetry Slam Manager with SAP Business One as an ERP back end.
 In this section, You're connecting the Poetry Slam Manager with your SAP Business One system through a secure tunnel, avoiding the need to expose the service layer from the SAP Business One back end to the internet.
 To achieve this, you're adding an instance of a Cloud Connector to your environment.
 The Cloud Connector serves as a secure link between cloud applications and on-premise systems, allowing controlled access to them.
 It functions as a reverse invoke proxy within a secured network, providing fine-grained control over both accessible on-premise resources and cloud applications that use it.
-For more information about the Cloud Connector, see [SAP Help Portal - Cloud Connector](https://help.sap.com/docs/connectivity/sap-btp-connectivity-cf/cloud-connector).
+For more information, refer to [Cloud Connector](https://help.sap.com/docs/connectivity/sap-btp-connectivity-cf/cloud-connector) on SAP Help Portal.

 The finished integration of SAP Business One using the Cloud Connector offers the same features as the direct connection explained in previous chapters: